ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 VISUALIZATION

-Because the [bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) was just a special case of the binomial [distribution](https://en.wikipedia.org/wiki/Binomial_distribution) where n = 1, we're doing the *same* process as before, but we only need to do many fewer computations!
+Because the [bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) is just a special case of the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) where n = 1, we're doing the *same* process as before, but we only need to do many fewer computations!

 ``` sql
 with counts as (